19 Jan Practise makes Perfect

 One-on-one exercises can be scripted or improvised depending on the scenario and provide an opportunity for participants to receive feedback themselves, an element which Smyth believes to be the most valuable part of the process. “we find increasingly that there is a difficulty in giving negative feedback or bad news,” she says.
 “They tend not to do it in a very good way and that usually ends up in the meeting not being very productive, positive, or encouraging.
 We, the corporate role player, will give feedback to the participant and we would also give it out of role and facilitate feedback from observers in the group.
 They learn from the observers, they learn from the feedback they get from us and they also learn a huge amount about themselves, often saying ‘gosh, this is how I felt when I was in that situation and if I had to do it again I’d do it differently’.”

 However, this form of role-play training is only one facet of the business.
 Professional role players are utilised in other areas such as assessment centres for executive and graduate recruitment.
 “In very senior executive recruitment they have what is called an assessment centre where they are actually put through a simulated meeting with other parties and we would take on those roles,” says Smyth.

-The company also work with third- level executive education institutions, such as UCD Smurfit Graduate Business School, and provide training to the leaders of tomorrow. “we think it’s really relevant for that sector of people as they try to hone their communication and influencing skills,” Smyth says.
+The company also work with third- level executive education institutions, such as UCD Smurfit Graduate Business School, and provide training to the leaders of tomorrow. “we think it’s really relevant for that sector as they endeavour to hone their communication and influencing skills,” Smyth says.
 “There are lots of very, very talented people coming out of universities in terms of the level of technical skills and the degrees that they have but an area that seems to be missing are those communication skills – the ability to have a good conversation with somebody and to get past the interview stage.”
 In addition, they provide the School of Pharmacy at RCSI and the Royal College of Physicians with professional role players to act as simulated patients for postgraduate and certification examinations.